 Social events, including dinners, discussion meetings, a series of "Economic Tramps," and Malden Sunday in Commemoration Week are arranged, and members are given the privilege of using the School buildings, including Common Rooms, Library and (except at lunch time) the Refectory, and of attending the Students' Union meetings.
-At present the Clare Market Review is sent to Country and Overseas members free of charge, and Town members receive one copy free of charge annually.
+At present the Clare Market Review is sent to Country and Overseas members free of charge, and Town members can receive it at a preferential rate.

-The Annual Subscription is five shillings (for student members two shillings and sixpence), and the Life Subscription is $2\frac{1}{2}$ guineas.
-These subscriptions, which cover all privileges, should be sent to the Honorary Secretary at the School.
+The Annual Subscription is five shillings (for student members two shillings), and the Life Subscription is $2\frac{1}{2}$ guineas.
+These subscriptions, which cover all privileges, should be sent to the Honorary Secretaries at the School.

-All enquiries also should be addressed to the Honorary Secretary at the School; application forms can be obtained from the Secretary or from Lodge B.
+All enquiries also should be addressed to the Honorary Secretaries at the School; application forms can be obtained from the Secretaries or from Lodge B.